iibrahimli/gpairls/gpairls/webots/README.md

-## Webots Project
+## Webots Gym Environment

-This directory contains the Webots project i.e. the world file and controllers, as well as the robot environment.
+This directory contains the Webots Gym environment, including the world file and robot supervisor.